 - Build their confidence, which will build their resilience – support them in the pursuit of things they can do well and be praised for and become proud of, or help them find such things; and

 - Help the child find new ways to cope – instead of telling a child to stop self-harming, it’s often more constructive to suggest alternative coping techniques.
 Lots of children have said that the following activities have helped them: painting, drawing or scribbling in red ink; holding an ice cube in their hand (this can be very effective, but DO NOT suggest this without the prior written agreement of the child’s Social Worker); writing down their negative feelings then ripping the paper up; listening to music; talking to friends or family; taking a bath or shower; exercising; watching their favourite funny film.
 You might suggest that the child delays harming themselves for 15 minutes when the compulsion first arises, to see if it abates – if not, try to delay again.
 Some therapists suggest that a child place an elastic band on their wrist and ‘snap’ it against their skin as an alternative to self-harming.
 I’m wary of this suggestion because it’s still a form of self-harm (although the harm is likely to be ‘less’) – again, DO NOT suggest this without the prior written agreement of the child’s Social Worker.

-Please remember that you do not have to face this difficult situation alone – your Placement Manager is just a telephone call/email/text message away!
+Please remember that you do not have to face this difficult situation alone – your Social Worker is just a telephone call/email/text message away!
 Let them know what’s happening – they’re there to support the child in your care, by supporting you.